epccs/RPUadpt/Hardware/Testing/readme.md

 cd ~/RPUadpt/Bootload
 ```

-Connect a 5V supply with CC mode set at 30mA to the +5V (J? pin 4) and  0V (J? pin 2).
-Connect the ICSP tool (J?).
+Connect a 5V supply with CC mode set at 30mA to the +5V (J7 pin 4) and  0V (J7 pin 2).
+Connect the ICSP tool (J9).
 The MCU needs its fuses set, so run the Makefile rule to do that.

 ```
 make fuse